Robotics-BUT/mpc-rbt-simulator/README.md

 https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

+> [!Warning]
-> **Warning:** Proceed carefully to prevent possible data loss in case of installation on a PC/Laptop with another operating system.
+> Proceed carefully to prevent possible data loss in case of installation on a PC/Laptop with another operating system.

 ### ROS 2